flatpickles/sketchbook/README.md

 Todo / WIP notes:

+-   Clicking a group or project list item should scroll it fully into view.
 -   How can I use the same input components within array parameters?
 Use a grid layout for longform (full width) vs compact (half width / side by side) display styles.
 -   Read through old notes and absorb in design doc
 -   Optional explicit route name (vs. just using the filename/key)